Real, Unbiased MLM Reviews from an Ex-MLMer

 That said, your leadership should be made up of those you admire, respect, and have the kind of lifestyle you ultimately want.

 Tip: Like it or not, you become who you surround yourself with, so you need to get around winners.

 What is the compensation plan?

-There are several different types of MLM compensation plans including “unilevel”, “binary”, and “breakaway” structures.
+There are several different types of network marketing opportunities including “unilevel”, “binary”, and “breakaway” structures.
 Each have their own advantages and disadvantages.

 Are you looking at both sides of the coin?